 Causes and Contributing Factors

 The precise cause of psoriatic arthritis is unknown.
-Contributing factors include a know history of psoriasis.
+Contributing factors include a known history of psoriasis.

 Reiter's Syndrome is an unusual form of arthritis that usually is found in men.
 Reiter's Syndrome often is described as a sexually transmitted disease because of the disease's history of occurring after sexual intercourse with a partner infected with a chlamydial infection.
 It is suggested to treat those with Reiter's Disease and their sexual partners for C. trachomatis infections.

-The symptoms of RS include burning upon urination (urethitis), dry eyes and joint pain.
+The symptoms of RS include burning upon urination (urethritis), dry eyes, and joint pain.
 Joint pain in the back and feet are common.
-These symptoms occur seven to 14 days after intercourse and subside over a period of several months to years.
+These symptoms occur 7 to 14 days after intercourse and subside over a period of several months to years.
 Recurrence of pain is not unusual.

 Causes and Contributing Factors

 The exact cause of Reiter's Syndrome is unknown.
-Contributing factors include sexual relations in partners with chlamydial infection.
+Contributing factors include sexual relations with partners with chlamydial infection.

 Treatment is often supportive.
 Symptoms tend to subside in weeks to months.